fszymanski13/training-webb-app/README.md

-# Training Webb App
+Training Webb App
-Web application designed to monitor training and diet progress.
-Allows to set goals, calculate daily calorie consumption and monitor progress.
+Overview
+The Training Webb App is a comprehensive web application designed to assist users in tracking and managing their fitness and dietary goals.
+It offers personalized features to calculate daily calorie consumption, monitor training and dietary habits, and visualize progress through interactive plots.

-### Features
+Key Features
-- Calculate user's daily calorie consumption based on the personal data and set up goal
+Calorie Consumption Calculation: Personalized calculation of daily calorie intake based on user's individual data and fitness goals.
-- Store the data about daily training and diet
+Data Tracking: Ability to store and manage data related to daily training routines and diet.
-- Interactive plots concerning daily distribution of macronutitients
+Nutrition Analysis: Interactive plots to visualize the daily distribution of macronutrients, aiding in dietary planning.
-### Packages used
+Technical Stack
-- Flask 2.2.2
+Backend Framework: Flask 2.2.2
-- Flask-Login 0.6.2
+User Authentication: Flask-Login 0.6.2
-- Flask-Session 0.4.0
+Session Management: Flask-Session 0.4.0
-- Jinja2 3.1.2
+Template Engine: Jinja2 3.1.2
-- Werkzeug 2.2.2
+Utility Library: Werkzeug 2.2.2
-- sqlite3
+Database: sqlite3
-- hashlib
+Security: hashlib
+Developed in Python 3.10.

+Getting Started
+Prerequisites
-Project was developed using Python 3.10
+Python 3.10

-### Configuration

-In order to acess the app follow the following steps:

-1. Download the zip file 'TrainingWebApp' and unzip it on your disk

-2. Change the project directory into ProjectPython folder

-3. Open and run the file 'main.py'
+Flask and associated dependencies (listed above) Installation and Setup
+Download Repository: Clone or download the 'TrainingWebApp' repository from GitHub.
+Project Setup: Extract the content and navigate to the ProjectPython folder.
+Run Application: Execute the main.py file to start the server.

-4. Open your browser and go to http://127.0.0.1:5000
+Access Application: Open a web browser and go to http://127.0.0.1:5000 to access the application.
+This version of the README file presents the information in a structured and professional manner, suitable for a GitHub repository.